California State-Certified Prescribed Fire Burn Boss (CARX)

 January 13th - 17th, 8:30 a.m. - 5:30 p.m.
 (40 hours)

-This in-person classroom-based course provides information about and develops the skills required for planning and managing prescribed fire on State or private lands.
-This course contains instructor-led training, including simulation exercises, development of a burn plan, and a task book.
-Students are required to complete the prerequisites (coursework, firing, and leadership requirements) prior to taking the instructor-led training.
-The curriculum includes portions of the NWCG courses RX301, RX341, and RX410 classes, but is not considered a substitute for any of these RX classes.
-There is no course equivalency between this class and any NWCG course.
-As detailed in the course plan, this course is developed and formatted into the SFT curriculum development model.
-Stakeholders will be encouraged to study this information carefully and seek clarification from SFT if questions arise.
+This in-person classroom-based course provided information about and developed the skills required for planning and managing prescribed fire on State or private lands.
+This course contained instructor-led training, including simulation exercises, development of a burn plan, and a task book.
+Students were required to complete the prerequisites (coursework, firing, and leadership requirements) prior to taking the instructor-led training.
+The curriculum included portions of the NWCG courses RX301, RX341, and RX410 classes, but was not considered a substitute for any of these RX classes.
+There was no course equivalency between this class and any NWCG course.
+As detailed in the course plan, this course was developed and formatted into the SFT curriculum development model.
 Certified persons may act as contractors within land designated as State Responsibility Area (SRA) by the Department of Forestry and Fire Protection.

-This course is intended for experienced prescribed or cultural fire practitioners who wish to be recognized by the state for their knowledge and expertise.
-This can included retired fire professionals, landowners and community members, NGO staff, private contractors, tribal members and cultural burners, state and local agency staff, and others.
+This course was intended for experienced prescribed or cultural fire practitioners who wish to be recognized by the state for their knowledge and expertise.
+This included retired fire professionals, landowners and community members, NGO staff, private contractors, tribal members and cultural burners, state and local agency staff, and others.

-Students will receive a State Fire Training certificate upon successful completion of course.
+Students received a State Fire Training certificate upon successful completion of course.

 For additional information regarding State Certified Prescribed-Fire Burn Boss Certification, Course Plan and Equivalency Information click here.